kayua/SynDataGen/README.md

 Comprehensive system architecture diagrams are available in [Docs/Diagrams/](Docs/Diagrams/), including system overview, class hierarchy, evaluation strategies, and deployment architecture.
 All diagrams are in Mermaid format suitable for academic publication.

+Additionaly an overwiew of the internal architecture of each of our models can be found at [Overview.md ](https://github.com/SBSeg25/MalDataGen/blob/2dd9eaad74da7726c130e50dbc35f95a463cbd00/Docs/Overview.md)

 ---

 ## 📖 Video <a name="Video"></a>